awatson1978/starrynight-tinytest/README.md

-describe
+starrynight:tinytest
 ========

-Wrapper for Meteor Tinytest to support 'describe', 'context' and 'it' blocks.
+A wrapper for Meteor Tinytest to support 'describe', 'context' and 'it' blocks.

 Example: